-• Place the mount arm in a perfectly leveled position and firmly tighten the RA axis clutch knob.
-Turn the DEC axis clutch knob (#1 in the right picture) and rotate the female dovetail plate until it is parallel to the mount arm.
-Firmly lock both axis clutch knobs.
-Loosen the dovetail saddle plate lock using the knob #2 in the picture at right.
-Insert the dovetail bar of the optical tube in the saddle and, while safely holding the optical tube with one hand, firmly tighten the knob #2 with the other hand.
+• Place the mount arm in a perfectly leveled position and firmly tighten the RA axis clutch knob (indicated with 1 in the side picture).

+- Turn the DEC axis clutch knob (#1 in the right picture) and rotate the female dovetail plate until it is parallel to the mount arm. - Firmly lock both axis clutch knobs. - Loosen the dovetail saddle plate lock using the knob #2 in the picture at right.

+• Insert the dovetail bar of the optical tube in the saddle and, while safely holding the optical tube with one hand, firmly tighten the knob #2 with the other hand.
 The assistance of another person could be helpful in performing this operation, especially if the tube is particularly heavy and/or oversized.

-Note: Before taking your hands off the tube, make certain that the OTA is firmly in the mounting saddle with no wobbling.
+Note: Before taking your hands off the tube, make certain that the OTA is firmly seated in the mounting saddle with no wobbling.